cwtools/cwtools-action/README.md

 ## Gitlab

+**Due to limitations with GitLab, this currently only works for merge requests to master**

 [](gitlab)Running this action on Gitlab is a bit more involved, requiring the creation of a bot account.
 It is also limited to providing comments on pull requests as shown here:

 ![Gitlab example](etc/cwtools_gitlab_pr_example.png)